¼ cup (60ml) extra virgin olive oil

 1 tsp sea salt & ¼ tsp pepper

 ½ bunch parsley, leaves picked

 1 red capsicum, roasted, peeled and deseeded

 2 slices white bread, crusts removed, soaked in water and squeezed dry

 1. Heat olive oil over medium heat in a large saucepan.
 Add fennel and leeks and cook until soft, around 5 minutes.
 Add garlic, orange rind and cook 2 more minutes.
 Increase heat and add wine and allow to boil, then stock, tomatoes, saffron, salt and pepper.
 Return to the boil, then reduce heat and simmer for 10–15 minutes.

 2. Add mussels, cover and cook for 2 to 3 minutes or just until mussels open.
 Check seasoning.

 3. For the rouille: combine garlic, chilli and capsicum in food processor or blender and process until smooth.
 Add egg yolk, bread and salt and blend well.
 Add oil gradually with motor running so that sauce is thick and creamy.

-Wine match: Mussels traditionally call for a white, however, the powerful flavours in this dish (particularly the sauce) mean you need a wine with more power.
-The silky texture and mix of fruit and savoury notes in a Grenache Mataro would work brilliantly, while a Shiraz Cabernet is another elegant choice to pair with the spice of this dish.
+Mussels traditionally call for a white, however, the powerful flavours in this dish (particularly the sauce) mean you need a wine with more power.
+This Med Reds dozen with bonus has the perfect wines to pair with your mussels.
+Alternatively, discover more varieties below.